LeonardvS/Bloody-Mary-Index/README.md

 Finally, Bloody Mary lovers can find and rate the best Bloody Marys in town at all times!

-Wikipedia: A Bloody Mary is a cocktail containing vodka, tomato juice, and other spices and flavorings including Worcestershire sauce, hot sauces, garlic, herbs, horseradish, celery, olives, salt, black pepper, lemon juice, lime juice or celery salt.
-In the United States, it is usually consumed in the morning or early afternoon, and is popular as a hangover cure.
+Wikipedia: A Bloody Mary is a **cocktail** containing vodka, **tomato juice**, and other spices and flavorings including Worcestershire sauce, **hot sauces**, garlic, herbs, horseradish, celery, olives, salt, black pepper, lemon juice, lime juice or celery salt.
+In the United States, it is usually consumed in the **morning or early afternoon**, and is popular as a **hangover cure**.

 ## Screenshots
 <div align='center'>